FBakkensen/BCXLFTranslator/README.md

 10. Recombining the translated trans-units with the original header and footer
 11. Writing the translated content back to the output file while maintaining exact formatting
 12. Generating translation statistics

+### In-Place Translation

+When using in-place translation (single-file mode), BCXLFTranslator:

+1. Creates a temporary file with the same extension as the input file
+2. Performs all translation operations on the temporary file
+3. Validates the temporary file to ensure it's a valid XLIFF file
+4. Only replaces the original file if the translation was successful and the temporary file is valid
+5. Preserves the original file if any errors occur during translation
+6. Provides detailed error messages and recovery options if something goes wrong
+7. Cleans up temporary files after successful translation

+This approach ensures that your original XLIFF files are never corrupted, even if an error occurs during translation.

 ## Advanced Features